Bino George

 Bino George Chiramal Padinjarathala (born 22 November 1976) is an Indian professional manager (coach) and former footballer.
 He was the East Bengal assistant coach to Stephen Constantine for the Indian Super League.
-He is currently coaching the reserve teams and also the current interim coach of senior East Bengal team.

-He passed the AFC Professional Coaching Diploma and became the first pro licence holder from Kerala.
+He also coached the reserve teams.
+He became the AFC Professional Coaching Diploma first holder from Kerala.

 Playing career

 Non-league

 Bino started playing at the age of 14, when he was studying in Govt.
 Model Boys School, Thrissur.
 Then he went on to play Inter-Collegiate and District level Football tournaments.
 He was a member of the Tamilnadu State Under-21 Football Team and represented Annamalai University Football Team in All India Inter University Championship held at Karaikudi, Tamilnadu in 1998.

 Professional career

 Bino started his professional career by playing for Mormugao Port Trust, Goa in 1997.
 Then he moved to Kolkata, which is considered to be the Mecca of Indian football.
 He joined Mohammedan in 1998.
 Then in 2000, he moved to Bangalore and joined UB Club.
 After a season long stay in Bengaluru, he returned to Kerala to join Kochin in 2002.